hetida/hetida-designer/docs/deployment_operation/authentication.md

 Using the default settings, backend and runtime will use the access token when making requests against each other or against configured adapters.
 See below for more options for outgoing requests.

+## Further auth configuration

+* `HD_AUTH_ALLOWED_ALGORITHMS` is a comma sperated string of asymmetric JWT signature algorithms, defaulting to a set of secure algorithms.
+We recommend to restrict it to the exact algorithm your setup employs.
+* `HD_AUTH_AUDIENCE`: Defaults to `account`.
+We recommend to explicitely set this to the expected audience claim.
+Will check for claim being present and correct.
+Empty string will disable audience check (not recommended!)
+* `HD_AUTH_ISSUER`: Unset by default.
+If set to a string, tokens must contain a macthing `iss` claim.
+Recommendation is to explicitely set this and configure your auth provider to provide issuer claims.

 ## Enabling Authentication for adapters
 As explained above, hetida designer backend/runtime will by default (`HD_EXTERNAL_AUTH_MODE` is set to `FORWARD_OR_FIXED`) forward any bearer access token when making http requests to adapter webservices, if the respective environment variables `HD_USE_AUTH` are set to `true`.